Use the icons below to discover mobile giving concepts.

 Here’s how mobile giving allows donors to give in different contexts:

-Text giving allows donors to give whenever they feel moved, whether that’s at an event or during a speech.
+Text fundraising allows donors to give whenever they feel moved, whether that’s at an event or during a speech.

 Mobile Donation Pages